 Biography

-Other current writing projects include 1) an article on the Cold War legacies of international schools in Asia, with specific focus on Taipei American School and enduring presences of U.S. militarism in Taiwan, and 2) a co-authored essay with Heidi Amin-Hong on diasporic, artistic, and community practices of ecological memory in the wake of the Vietnam War.
+Dr. Bui’s writing can be found in Journal of Asian American Studies, Amerasia Journal, Frontiers: A Journal of Women’s Studies, and Verge: Studies in Global Asias amongst other venues.
+They are currently at work on several other projects: 1) an examination of the Cold War legacies of international schools in Asia, with specific focus on the enduring presences of US militarism in Taiwan, 2) a co-authored essay with Heidi Amin-Hong on diasporic, artistic, and community practices of ecological memory in the wake of the Vietnam War, and 3) a special section of Catalyst: Feminism, Theory, and Technoscience titled “Racial Matters of Asian/America,” co-edited with Natalia Duong.

 Research Interests